AusClimateService/npcp/reports/phase1/phase1_report.md

-For the cross validation task, substantial biases remain in the precipitation climatology even after the application of the univariate bias correction methods.
+For the cross validation task, substantial biases remain in the precipitation climatology even after the application of the univariate methods.
 In fact, a simple replication of the training data is the best performing "method", followed by QDM, QME and ECDFm (e.g. Figure 6.1.4 to 6.1.7).
 While the raw RCM data tends to be (but is not always) less biased than the raw GCM data,